wei100/custom-actions/README.md

 <!-- start quote -->
-💬 Quote of the Day: "This I conceive to be the chemical function of humor: to change the character of our thought."
+💬 Quote of the Day: "I hope that my story, I hope that my life is..
+An encouragement for people, especially in Brooklyn.
+I feel humbled and blessed."
 <!-- end quote -->